 Hazardous Materials in Walls you will demolish:

 Sometimes walls have hazardous materials such as asbestos or lead paint.
 If you are filing for a permit to remove a wall it is required to perform an asbestos test and have the results filed with the DEP, Department Of Environmental Protection.
 This requirement is for buildings built before April 1st 1987.
 See another article we wrote on asbestos testing.
 You may consider testing for lead as well.

 In this article we reviewed some of the issues with regards to removing interior partition walls.
 This can be dangerous if done incorrectly you should only work with licensed qualified professionals.
 This post does not assume to cover every possible issue or condition, but provide a general overview of the topic.

-Thank You for reading our post on Removing a Wall.
+Thank You for reading our post on Removing a Wall in NYC.

 I hope this article was helpful for you.
 If you would like to speak with an architect about a project you are planning feel free to Contact Us.
 Learn more about our New York Architecture Firm Fontan Architecture.

 This post was written by Jorge Fontan, a Registered Architect and owner of Fontan Architecture.